timewave-computer/valence-services/contracts/services-manager/README.md

 # Services manager

-This is the manager of the services, it keeps track of registered services with their addresses.

-It allows everyone to talk in names instead of addresses, so instead of showing a random address, we can use names of services to talk to them.
+The services manager maintains a registry of services.
+It allows services users to conveniently access services by their name, rather than by the services' addresses.

 ## How to use it